umartynenko/synapse-admin/README.md

 If you want to build your own Docker container, use the `BASE_PATH` argument.

-We do not support directly changing the path where Synapse-Admin is served in the pre-built Docker container.
-Instead please use a reverse proxy if you need to move Synapse-Admin to a different base path.
+We do not support directly changing the path where Synapse Admin is served in the pre-built Docker container.
+Instead please use a reverse proxy if you need to move Synapse Admin to a different base path.
 If you want to serve multiple applications with different paths on the same domain, you need a reverse proxy anyway.

 Example for Traefik: